dusk-network/docs-public/src/content/docs/getting-started/vm/01-sc-on-dusk/06-circuits.md

 title: Circuits
 ---

-Circuits allow for optimized ZK operations on Dusk, and are targeted for specific use-cases:
+Circuits allow for optimized zero-knowledge (ZK) operations on Dusk, and are targeted for specific use-cases:

-- [Phoenix](/learn/dusk-protocol/transaction_models/phoenix) : to spend notes and pay for gas.
+- [Phoenix](/learn/dusk-protocol/transaction_models/phoenix): to spend notes and pay for gas.
-- [Citadel](/getting-started/digital-identity/protocol): to use the SSI implementation.
+- [Citadel](/getting-started/digital-identity/protocol): to use in the Self-Sovereign Identity implementation.
-- [Zedger](/learn/dusk-protocol/transaction_models/zedger): to use the XSC standard.
+- [Zedger](/learn/dusk-protocol/transaction_models/zedger): to use the XSC (Confidential Security Token) standard.

+Developers can write their own ZK circuits as part of their smart contracts, allowing for the proving and verification of zero-knowledge proofs.

 # Phoenix circuits

 Circuits in Phoenix prove that the following conditions hold true:

 1. **Membership**: Every note that is about to be spent is included in the Merkle tree of notes.